A US hedge fund manager and his wife are bankrolling the anti-vax movement — and having enormous impact

 "Everything was cleared legally, and we stuck to our mission," she said.

-The same year "Vaxxed" was released, Bigtree established the Informed Consent Action Network.
-The Selz Foundation donated US$100,000 (NZ$150,000) that first year - 83 per cent of the charity's funding, according to tax records.
+The same year Vaxxed was released, Bigtree established the Informed Consent Action Network.
+The Selz Foundation donated US$100,000 that first year - 83 per cent of the charity's funding, according to tax records.

 Another quarter of a million dollars went toward salaries for two ICAN officers: Catharine Layton, the group's chief administrative officer, was paid US$98,000.
 And Bigtree, who was previously unpaid by the charity, drew a salary of US$146,000.